ilmari-h/solana-conviction-markets/README.md

 5. The decision maker selects a winning option and closes the market
 6. All participants withdraw their stake; those who backed the winner split the reward

+While the market is open, the following information is kept confidential:

+1. How much stake each option has
+2. For which option(s) a given user staked and with how much capital

-**Privacy:** While voting is open, individual votes and stake amounts are hidden from everyone except the decision maker.
-This prevents herd behavior—participants vote based on their own judgment rather than following the crowd.
+Keeping this information hidden from the public prevents herd behavior — participants vote based on their own judgment rather than following the crowd.

-Devnet address: `42ubrtyL1uqn4bYi2ahBXAijEX3oRpykydVwYyRHPxAQ`
+Devnet address: `opppkAuEoNg8W2bi6WGshmL8NWG2D4ATQWSgyhgTcSz`

 ## Documentation